 - Small stove and frypan

 - Can opener and bottle opener and corkscrew

 What to do with Leftovers

 I hope this information on cooking while travelling will help you on your next trip to save you some money while you travel.
-If you are in need of some recipe inspiration check out my ebook Traveller’s Fare—Fast and Fabulous meals for travellers.
+If you are in need of some recipe inspiration check out my ebook Traveller’s Fare—Fast and Fabulous Meals for Travellers.
 I wrote it for the times I am travelling and want to cook my meals.
-All meals have been created using limited utensils and only a few ingredients – but are still nutritious.
+All meals have been created using limited utensils and only a few ingredients – but are still nutritious – perfect when you work abroad and travel or travel full-time.
 Bon appetite!